Rediet Shama

 The boat gliding through dark, still water, surrounded by cypress trees and alligators, brought back memories of taking small boat trips with my family across Lake Tana to visit convents set in the middle of the lake.
 There’s something timeless about moving through water, surrounded by nature that goes beyond geography.
 The warm air, the sound of water, and the pace of it all and entirely carried echoes of Bahirdar in January.
 I didn’t expect Louisiana to remind me of home, but it did.
 It was uncanny for a place that made me sit with the uncomfortable feelings to remind me of home.

-Typical boat trip in Bhair dar
+Typical boat trip in Bahir dar

 Cajun Pride Swamp tour